 In March 2021, the Company completed a \$7.0 million private placement of convertible debentures (the "Debentures").
 The Company allocated \$3,567,442 of proceeds to the Debenture.
 The Company incurred \$48,220 of issuance costs in connection with the private placement of which \$24,575 was allocated to the Debentures and amortized over the life of the Debenture.
-The Debentures are convertible into common shares at the option of the holder at any time and from time to time at a conversion price of \$6.00 and accrue interest at 1% per annum, which is payable annually.
-At the Company's election, accrued interest may be paid in cash or common shares (such number of shares determined by dividing the interest due by the 5-day volume-weighted average price ("VWAP") of the common shares).
-The Debentures mature on
+The Debentures were convertible into Common Shares at the option of the holder at any time and from time to time at a conversion price of \$6.00 following the Reverse Share Split and accrued interest at 1% per annum, which was payable annually.
+At the Company's election, accrued interest was payable in in cash or Common Shares (such number of shares determined by dividing the interest due by the 5-day VWAP of the Common Shares).
+The Debentures were originally scheduled to mature on March 22, 2026.
+The Company recognized \$241,854 and \$366,000 of interest expense relating to the amortization of the debt discount related to the derivative liability and issuance costs allocated to the Debentures during the years December 31, 2022 and 2021, respectively.